ashtonliu88/Dota2InfoPull/README.md

 Wait a few seconds and refresh the page after each save into the yaml file

-WARNING: Obtaining new cache data may take a few seconds due to 60 call per minute limit
+: Obtaining new cache data may take a few seconds due to 60 call per minute limit